laravel/docs/notifications.md

 <a name="notification-sending-event"></a>
 #### Notification Sending Event

-When a notification is sent, the `Illuminate\Notifications\Events\NotificationSending` [event](/docs/{{version}}/events) is dispatched by the notification system.
+When a notification is sending, the `Illuminate\Notifications\Events\NotificationSending` [event](/docs/{{version}}/events) is dispatched by the notification system.
 This contains the "notifiable" entity and the notification instance itself.
 You may register listeners for this event in your application's `EventServiceProvider`:

     /**
      * The event listener mappings for the application.